johnDorian/johnDorian.github.io/_posts/2015-04-02-ggsnippets.md

 <img src="/figures/2015-04-02-ggsnippets/unnamed-chunk-6-1.png" title="center" alt="center" style="display: block; margin: auto;" />

-The four functions are currently the limitation of the package.
+## Finally...

+The last function `grobsave` provides a modified version of `ggplot2::ggsave` which allows for the saving of `grob` style objects.
+This can be used to save the plots produced using the `rbind_ggplot_timeseries` or the plot outlined earlier which shows how to manipulate legend objects using the `arrangeGrob` function.

+Currently the package only contains the four functions listed above.
 Howvever, I am considering adding an additional function which should help with plotting two time series on one plot using two y-axis.